riissitsurana4/signal/README.md

 **I plan to add more features, realtime messaging, etc. backend is ready, I may continue this project for next week if the theme is similar.**

 P.S.
 I have made added some dummy data to test.

+Updates: Made a theme switcher(fall, light and dark), made some ux changes, also set up mail server for auth and other things.
+Added magic-link based login.